this post also features in offguardian

 Not all, to be sure, but too many.
 Me, I never did like the word ‘spiritual’ – too many insipid and downright daft connotations – but substitute ‘existential’ and the proposition works just fine.

 I don’t mean we fear not knowing per se – only when we are desperate to know.
 In the context of Syria some are happy with not knowing but it soon becomes clear why.
-They don’t care, and when we’ve ceased to care the tension of wanting to know, while realising we can’t, disperses like a headache after codeine.
+They don’t care, and when we’ve ceased to care the tension of wanting to know, while realising we can’t, falls away like a mild headache after codeine.

 That’s what makes cynicism in all its forms attractive.
 It’s the opium of the intelligentsia.